 Scores for these exams should be sent directly to Oberlin by the testing agency.
 You may send photocopies of your scores as a preliminary measure, but all final admissions decisions are based only on official reports.

-SAT or ACT with writing (SAT II subject tests are optional)
+SAT or ACT (SAT II subject tests are optional)

 TOEFL or IELTS.
 If you are a native speaker of English or if your high school coursework was conducted in English, you do not need to submit a standardized language test.

-Note: If it is not possible to take one or more of the required exams where you live, you may contact us for a waiver.
-Be aware, however, that applicants who provide a standardized test score will be considered more favorably.
+Note: If it is not possible to take one or more of the required exams where you live, you may contact us for a waiver at email@example.com.
+However, be aware that applicants who provide a standardized test score will be considered more favorably.

 You may send examples of your best academic or artistic work.
 However, please be aware that certificates are not necessary and, unless they pertain to the final year of your high school education, prove unhelpful in the application reading process.
 A strong, well-prepared application is both comprehensive and concise.